Squid Girl: Supporting characters

 Cindy's research colleagues who were also top graduates at MIT.
 Harris is the Head of Experiments; he has dark skin and is the tallest of the three.
 Clark is the Head of Development; a slim guy with grey hair in a ponytail.
 Martin is the Head of Research; he is overweight with short brown hair, glasses, and a moustache.
-Although they mean well and have the talent to make beneficial contributions to mankind, their obsession with researching aliens leads them to develop contraptions that cause trouble to the gang at Lemon, and they thus get the moniker of "The Three Stooges" (3バカトリオ, San Baka Torio).
+The three are research colleagues of Cindy Campbell who are devoted to investigating what they believe are extraterrestrials.
+Their experiments frequently result in inventions that cause problems for the staff at Lemon, leading other characters to refer to them as "The Three Stooges" (3バカトリオ, San Baka Torio).